Tony Kelly (footballer, born 1964): Shrewsbury Town

 In January 1989, Shrewsbury Town manager Ian McNeill secured Kelly's services for £30,000.
-Just as with Wigan some years previous, he scored 15 goals in 101 Third Division appearances, however this time after two years he was sold on to Phil Neal's Bolton Wanderers for £100,000.
+Just as with Wigan some years previous, he scored 15 goals in 101 Third Division appearances, however, this time after two years he was sold on to Phil Neal's Bolton Wanderers for £100,000.

 Bolton Wanderers

 He established himself in the first team in 1991–92, and his consistent performances led to him being named on the PFA Team of the Year.
-He continued to be a first team regular under new manager Bruce Rioch, and helped the "Trotters" to win promotion out of the Second Division as runners-up in 1992–93, before leaving the club at the end of the 1993–94 campaign.
+He continued to be a first-team regular under new manager Bruce Rioch.
+He helped the "Trotters" to win promotion out of the Second Division as runners-up in 1992–93 before leaving the club at the end of the 1993–94 campaign.

 In three years with Bolton, Kelly became a firm favourite with the fans, who nicknamed him Zico in homage to Kelly's footballing style, despite his (at times) obvious weight and fitness problems.
-He was a cult figure with the fans during his stay at Burnden Park and was a key figure in the exciting team that Bruce Rioch built, as Bolton rose from Third Division obscurities to FA Cup 'giant killings' and pushing at the door of the newly formed Premier League.
+He was a cult figure with the fans during his stay at Burnden Park.
+He was a key figure in the exciting team that Bruce Rioch built, as Bolton rose from Third Division obscurities to FA Cup 'giant killings' and pushing at the door of the newly formed Premier League.
 In total he amassed over 100 league appearances for the club before September 1994, when at age of 30 he was given a free transfer to Port Vale.

 Later career

 He did not find success at Vale Park, despite finding the net against Notts County, and instead moved on to Millwall later in 1994.
 Kelly struggled to regain his form and fitness, and after two games for the "Lions" he returned to former club Wigan Athletic, before signing for Peterborough United.
-He played 13 league games for United, before returning to Wigan in 1995, and finally dropping out of the Football League as he joined non-league Altrincham in February 1996.
+He played 13 league games for United before returning to Wigan in 1995 and finally dropping out of the Football League as he joined non-League Altrincham in February 1996.
 In 1997, he enjoyed a spell in the League of Ireland with Sligo Rovers under Jimmy Mullen; Kelly scored his only league goal for the club on his debut; he made a total of 17 appearances for Sligo before retiring.

 Post-retirement

 In 2008, Kelly rejoined Bolton Wanderers as Fans Liaison Officer.
 Like his former teammate John McGinlay, Kelly is a 'converted' Bolton fan and has a weekly column in The Bolton News where he gives an insight into recent events at the Wanderers.
 He now also coaches Bolton Wanderers' U18s alongside David Lee, Kelly's former teammate.
-In a September 2008 poll of Bolton fans, Kelly was voted the 34th greatest player to ever don a Bolton shirt.
+In a September 2008 poll of Bolton fans, Kelly was voted the 34th greatest player ever to don a Bolton shirt.
 Kelly regularly takes part in charity football events at BWFC.